-When you use your Part D prescription drug benefits, we will send you a summary report to help you understand and keep track of payments for your Part D prescription drugs.
-This summary report is called the Explanation of Benefits (EOB).
+When you use your Part D prescription drug benefits, we will send you a summary to help you understand and keep track of payments for your Part D prescription drugs.
+This summary is called the Explanation of Benefits (EOB).

-The Explanation of Benefits tells you the total amount you, or others on your behalf, have spent on your Part D prescription drugs and the total amount we have paid for each of your Part D prescription drugs during the month.
-Chapter 6 gives more information about the Explanation of Benefits and how it can help you keep track of your drug coverage.
+The EOB tells you the total amount you, or others on your behalf, have spent on your Part D prescription drugs and the total amount we have paid for each of your Part D prescription drugs during the month.
+The EOB has more information about the drugs you take.
+Chapter 6 gives more information about the EOB and how it can help you keep track of your drug coverage.

-An Explanation of Benefits is also available when you ask for one.
-To get a copy, please contact Customer Service at 1-855-705-8823.
-TTY users can call 1-800-735-2929.
+An EOB is also available when you ask for one.
+To get a copy, contact Customer Service at 1-855-705-8823.
+TTY users can call 711.